O44T/T1-feature-extraction/data/dataset_05/README.md

 #### Lengths: chord &ell;, theta &theta; and arc length s

 In this section, **Columns 18-29** are explained. **Columns 18-21** are the distance between the vertex and the end or middle points (it depends on the file name), as shown in figure named &ell;.
 If the film is curved, the length &ell; is equivalent to the circle chord. **Columns 22-25** are the angle &theta; defined in the Figure below.
-Finally, **columns 26-29** are the arc length **s**, length of the film.
+Finally, **columns 26-29** are the arc length **s** = R&theta;, length of the film.
 When the film is straight, the arc length is the chord, i.e. s = &ell;.

 <img src = "https://github.com/O44T/T1-feature-extraction/blob/master/data/dataset_05/sketch/Fig_Length.png" width = "700" style="background-color:blue;" />